 Welcome to this open source resource for teachers and learners.
-This guide provides a variety of experiential learning activities focused on culturally responsive and socially just counselling practices.
+This guide provides a variety of experiential learning activities focused on the culturally responsive and socially just counselling model and practices.
 The purpose of this teaching and learning guide is threefold:

-- to provide learning activities (self-study, partner activities, and group activities) as well as discussion questions or prompts for learners or course instructors who are teaching in the areas of multicultural counselling and social justice that are easily incorporated into graduate and undergraduate courses, either online or in face-to-face contexts;
+- to provide learning activities (self-study, partner activities, and group activities) as well as discussion questions or prompts, which are easily incorporated into graduate and undergraduate courses, either online or in face-to-face contexts, for learners or course instructors who are teaching in the areas of multicultural counselling and socially justice practice;

 - to support students in their competency development as professional counsellors or other healthcare practitioners who will work with clients from diverse cultural backgrounds and who will be accountable to professional standards for ethical, culturally responsive, and socially just practice; and

 - to encourage existing practitioners to assess and enhance their current levels of cultural competence, or to respond to known challenges or deficits by focusing on learning activities related to particular competencies or key concepts.

 Although this guide is a reflection of my years of teaching, researching, and practicing in this area, I see myself as a learner rather than an expert in culturally responsive and socially just counselling.
 I assume that whatever your role is when you access this resource (i.e., course instructor, student, practicing counsellor, or curious reader), you are also coming as a learner.
 My goal for all users of this teaching and learning guide is for you to enhance your knowledge, attitudes, and skills related to a series of important key concepts in multicultural counselling.
 My hope is that completing the diverse activities in this guide will enhance your commitment to, and competency for, ethical and socially just practice.